saikiran123456/mlproject/README.md

         // that basically means from the origin to the Machine-LEarning the commit will basically happen
          // NOTE: "Machine-learning" is my main branch name, yours might differ

-OUTPUT:	and this is how quickly I will be able to see the files in GitHub
+OUTPUT:

-       readme file has got updated, this is how I have made sure that all my sync with respect to this particular code and          the GitHub repository is done
+We will be able to see the files in GitHub i.e readme file has got updated, this is how I have made sure that all my sync with respect to this particular code and the GitHub repository is done!!

 ```